val-iisc/3d-lmnet/README.md

 ![3D-LMNet_ShapeNet_results](images/shapenet_results.png)

 ### Pix3D
 Below are a few sample reconstructions from our trained model tested on real-world Pix3D dataset.
-Note that we mask out the background using the provided masks before sending the images through the network.
+Note that we mask out the background using the provided masks before passing the images through the network.
 ![3D-LMNet_Pix3D_results](images/pix3d_results.png)